eslopemap/eslope/README.md

 For details on the data wrangling process: [IGN-data-gdaldem](https://github.com/eddy-geek/TIL/blob/master/202101-IGN-data-gdaldem.md)

 # Links
+* [openslopemap.org](https://www.openslopemap.org/).
+E.Slope is very similiar in spirit, but with more focus on model precision for the western alps, different technical and aesthetical choices, and an open development process.
+Kudos to the OpenSlopeMap team for the inspiring work!

 * A tutorial for Austrian elevation data: [terrain-rgb](https://github.com/syncpoint/terrain-rgb)
 * Hosting [tiling-notes](https://gist.github.com/smnorris/4866ac1c17a37cab907d11d20de491dc)